Tudat/tudat/_sources/tutorials/jsonInterface/tutorials/perturbedSatellite/index.rst.txt

          }
       }

 For the radiation parameters, one element is compulsory: the radiation pressure coefficient (which in the example at hand is 1.2).
-The second element shown above, i.e., :jsonkey:`occultingBodies` can be added if you want to also model the shadow cone due to some other bodies.
-In this case, we are modeling the shadow due to the Earth, which for a LEO spacecraft, accounts for a large part of the orbit.
+The second element shown above, i.e., :jsonkey:`occultingBodies`, can be added if you want to also model the shadow cone due to some other bodies.
+In this case, we are modeling the shadow due to the Earth, which for a LEO spacecraft, can account for a large part of the orbit.

 The next step is to add the acceleration.
 This is very similar to what we have done for the previous accelerations.
 Thus, we will add to the list of accelerations of Asterix, due to the Sun, the following key and value pair: